February 1st 1916

 A great number of sheep are owned by farmers around here, and it is time we had small trucking yards at the railway siding.
 At present sheep have to be loaded at Mullewa or under great difficulties at our siding.

-Miss valentine, on behalf of the young ladies of the district presented Miss Norma Fry, who has conducted the local post office for the last two years, with a very pretty ladies handbag as a polite token of the esteem in which she was held here.
-Miss Fry suitably thanked the doners in a happy type speech, which by the way was her maiden effort.
+Mr. Valentine, on behalf of the young ladies of the district, presented presented Miss Norma Fry, who conducted the local Post Office for the last two years, with a very pretty ladies handbag as a great token of the esteem in when she was held and Miss Fry suitably thanked the doners in a happy speech, which by the way was her maiden effort.

 December 2nd 1919